Fujiki relations and fibrations of irreducible symplectic varieties: Appendix

-\begin{lem}[Singularities of general fibers] Let $X\ra Y$ be a surjective morphism of complex varieties with connected fibers, where $X$ is normal and irreducible.
-Then the general fiber $F$ is irreducible with ${F_{sing}=F\cap X_{sing}}$.
-When $X$ has canonical (resp.\,terminal) singularities the general fiber also has canonical (resp.\,terminal) singularities. \end{lem} \begin{proof} A general fiber $F$ lies over a smooth point of $Y$, so it is a local complete intersection in $X$.
-By induction we may assume that $F$ is a general hypersurface section of $X$.
-It is normal by \cite[Theorem~1.7.1.1]{BS95}.
-The strict transform of $F$ under a resolution $\nu\colon\tilde{X}\ra X$ is a general hypersurface section in $\tilde{X}$, which is smooth by Bertini's Theorem, \cite{Aki51}.
-So $\nu$ is for general $F$ a log resolution.
-The adjunction formula lets us compare the minimal discrepancies as ${discr(F)\geq discr(X)}$, which shows that $F$ also has canonical (resp. terminal) singularities.
+\begin{lem}[Singularities of general fibers] Let $f\colon X\ra Y$ be a surjective morphism of complex varieties with connected fibers, where $X$ is normal.
+Then the general fiber $F$ is irreducible with ${F_{\sing}=F\cap X_{\sing}}$.
+When $X$ has canonical (resp.\,terminal) singularities, the general fiber also has canonical (resp.\,terminal) singularities. \end{lem} \begin{proof} A general fiber $F$ lies over a smooth point $y\in Y$.
+Let $L_y$ denote the linear system of hyperplanes passing through $y$.
+Then the fiber $F$ is the base locus of the linear system $f^*L_y$.
+The general member of $f^*L_y$ is normal with singularities contained in $X_{\sing}$ \cite[Theorem~1.7.1.1]{BS95}.
+It follows by induction over the codimension of $F$ that $F$ is normal with $F_{\sing}\subset F\cap X_{\sing}$.
+On the other hand, a smooth point of $F$ is by Lemma~\ref{smoothfiber} also a smooth point of $X$.
+This gives the equality $F_{\sing}=F\cap X_{\sing}$.
+As $F$ is normal and connected, it is also irreducible.